gobeyondidentity/developer-docs/docs/platform-overview/architecture.md

 ## Events
 Events are an immutable record of all transactions that occur in a Realm.
 Events can be exported to a number of SIEM products or viewed within your Console.

+## SCIM support
+Beyond Identity offers SCIM 2.0 compliant server for standardized approach to managing _Users_ and _Groups_.
+It uses common REST API endpoints to create, update, and delete these entities.
+For more information, please see the dedicated [SCIM document](../scim/v1/scimv1.md).

 ## Applications and Authenticator Configs
 An Application in the Beyond Identity Cloud represents an application (e.g. AcmeCorp Android App, Todo-List iOS App, etc) that has embedded a Beyond Identity SDK.
 A Realm can have many applications.